-- 2. The Corridor subdistrict extends the pedestrian-oriented building types, frontages, and streetscapes along a major roadway. - 3.
-The General subdistrict offers a wide variety of housing, civic spaces, and pedestrian-oriented businesses.
-The General subdistrict also fosters a mix of uses but is more residential in scale and character. - 4.
-The Waterfront subdistrict is defined by marinas and working waterfronts.
-In some redevelopment zoning districts, it may also promote a mixed-use waterfront environment with restaurants, entertainment, resort and residential uses. - 5.
-The Industrial subdistrict identifies areas where industrial uses permitted and encouraged. - 6.
-The Multifamily subdistrict allows for denser and more varied residential buildings. - 7.
-The Detached subdistrict is predominantly single-family homes with front yards and walkable sidewalks. - 8.
-The Mobile Home subdistrict identifies where mobile homes are permitted.
+- 2. The Corridor Subdistrict is intended to extend the pedestrian-oriented building types, frontages, and streetscapes along a major roadway. - The General Subdistrict offers a wide variety of housing, civic spaces, and pedestrian-oriented businesses.
+The General Subdistrict also fosters a mix of uses but is more residential in scale and character. - 4.
+The Waterfront Subdistrict is defined by marinas and working waterfronts.
+In some Redevelopment Zoning Districts, it may also promote a mixed-use waterfront environment with restaurants, entertainment, resort and residential uses. - 5.
+The Industrial Subdistrict identifies areas where industrial uses permitted and encouraged. - 6.
+The Multifamily Subdistrict allows for denser and more varied residential buildings. - 7.
+The Detached Subdistrict is predominantly single-family homes with front yards and walkable sidewalks. - 8.
+The Mobile Home Subdistrict identifies where mobile homes are permitted.